Skip to Content

 Persimmon Pudding is a traditional American dessert that is as old as America itself.
 This rich, decadent dessert is great to enjoy around the Fall and Winter holiday seasons.
 If you have not tried this Old-Fashioned Persimmon Pudding Recipe before, you are in for a real treat!

 Although I am not quite sure if Persimmon Pudding originated from the South, it is often enjoyed here and folks have been making it since before the 1900s.
-Fall is the time that the Native American Persimmon Trees’ fruit ripens, and with that comes many persimmons desserts.
+Fall is the time that the Native American Persimmon Trees’ fruit ripens, and with that comes many persimmon desserts.
 Out of all the Persimmon desserts, this one may be my favorite.

 What Is Persimmon Pudding?